-6. Serve Ads to Your Fans
+5. Serve Ads to Your Fans

 Keep in mind that serving your ads to your fans is only recommended if you’ve grown a loyal fan base.
 Or else, you’ll waste your advertising budget.

-7. Set Exclusions
+6. Set Exclusions

-Now you know that Facebook allows you to specify who you want to target on Facebook.
-Similarly, Facebook also allows you to exclude a certain segment from serving the ad.
+Now you know that Facebook allows you to specify who you want to target on the platform on a pretty granular level.